Ardhat/docs/upgrading.md

 If required, this bootloader and app can be replaced using the following procedure:

 1. Download the ArdhatCloner Sketch from [here](https://github.com/Ardhat/ArdhatCloner)
-2. Using the instructions provided in the Sketch, connect an Arduino or compatible processor to the Ardhat ICSP (you can use some simple jumpers as hown in the image below)
+2. Using the instructions provided in the Sketch, connect an Arduino or compatible processor to the Ardhat ICSP (you can use some simple jumpers as shown in the image below)

 <img align="center" src="/media/ArdhatProg.jpg">